Wittyirdab/java-api-best-practices/README.md

 All API developers should start by understanding the critical use cases required for their API, and design their API to support these use cases.
 They should fight the urge to add more convenience (thinking to themselves that by adding a new method will save developers from writing a few more lines of code).

+Having said this, it is important to clarify that convenience APIs serve a critically important role in any good API, especially in servicing our goal of having an understandable API.
+The challenge is in determining what should be accepted as valuable, and what should be rejected as not having enough value to 'pay for itself'.
+Examples of good convenience API in the JDK include the new `List.of(..)` API to quickly create an immutable list, or, more simply, `List.add(Object)`, to avoid developers always having to call `List.add(int, Object)`.

 A related aspect to this is to ensure that implementation classes do not 'leak' out into public API.
 Appropriate measures should be taken to ensure implementation classes are hidden.
 There are two main approaches to doing this:

 1. Put implementation classes into packages under an `impl` package.
 All classes under this package can then be excluded from the JavaDoc output, and documented to not be part of the API for developers to use.
 If this API were being developed under JDK 9 or later, a module could be defined that excludes this impl package from being exported (and therfore, it will not be available to developers at all).
 2. Make implementation classes ‘package-private’ (i.e. have no modifier on the class).
 This means that the classes are not part of the public API, and also are not able to be used by developers.

 As part of excluding implementation classes from the public API, it is important that when reviewing the public API (using JavaDocs or otherwise) that developers ensure that no public API exports implementation classes through their method signatures.
 If this is found to be the case, we are leaking implementation details and the API should be changed to prevent this.

+## Understand protected

+The `protected` keyword in Java is often misunderstood, and perhaps, overused.
+There are certainly cases where it can be a very useful tool in the API developers toolkit, but unless it is designed into a class from the start, it is often used incorrectly, leading to classes that appear to be extensible, but in practice fail to be so.
+In fact, sometimes the protected keyword can act as a form of virus, infecting the class as users of the API demand more and more of its private methods be made protected (or public!) to enable their requirements to be met.

+In addition, API developers need to understand that `protected` methods form as much a part of their public API footprint as public API does.
+This is often misunderstood by beginner API developers, to their eventual detriment.

 ## Minimize Exposing External Dependencies